Museo MAGA: History

-On March 19, 2010, the grand opening of the current Museo MAGA began with an exhibition dedicated to Amedeo Modigliani.
+On 19 March 2010, the grand opening of the current Museo MAGA began with an exhibition dedicated to Amedeo Modigliani.
 The newly relocated museum was given the name Museo MAGA upon moving to its newly constructed premises.
 The modern makeover was completed to create a relationship with younger visitors and a more contemporary approach to the appreciation of the arts.
-In November 2015, the Museo MAGA expanded into Palazzo Leone da Perego in the center of Legnano, Lombardy, Italy.
+Between 2015 and 2017, the Museo MAGA expanded into Palazzo Leone da Perego in the center of Legnano, Lombardy, Italy.

-The main building

-The museum provides a space on the first floor for educational and artistic workshops.
-The museum is used as a study area by teenagers and adults.
-It offers wi-fi and a bar.

 Palazzo Leone Da Perego

 This structure was built in the second half of the thirteenth century by an Archiepiscopal Court.
-Two important buildings were built on the ruins of the castle of Cotta by the Archbishops of Milan: The Palace of Leone da Perego and The Palace of Ottone Visconti.
+Two important buildings were built on the ruins of the castle of Cotta by the Archbishops of Milan: The Palazzo Leone da Perego and The Palace of Ottone Visconti.
 The Archbishop's residences surrounded both buildings.
 In 2016, little remains of the original building due to radical restorations since 1898.

-European Photograph Festival

-MAGA hosted the European Photograph Festival in Pallazo Leone da Perego of Legnano, from 5 March to 10 April 2016.
-This exhibition was organized by Claudio Argentiero, and exhibited art pieces both from national and international photographers, including: Michael Akerman, Raffaele Montepaone, Giovanni Sesia, Giovanni Mereghetti and Cecile Decorniquet.
-This exhibition developed Palazzo Leone da Perego as a regional focal point for artistic photography.
+The European Photograph Festival was held in the building in 2016, with work by Michael Akerman, Raffaele Montepaone, Giovanni Sesia, Giovanni Mereghetti and Cecile Decorniquet, among others.

 CAM (Concrete Art Movement)

-This project is dedicated to “The harmony of the form, Angelo Bozzola and the Concrete Art Movement (1948-1958)”.
+This project is dedicated to "The harmony of the form, Angelo Bozzola and the Concrete Art Movement (1948–1958)".
 The exhibition is dedicated to the CAM because the MAGA museum has the historic archive and the important collection that belongs to the Foundation of Angelo Bozzola of Galliate.
 In the Palazzo Leone da Perego there are more than 75 art works by the artist Angelo Bozzola, and additional works by Bruno Munari, Gianni Monnet, Gillo Dorfles, Atanasio Soldati, and Augusto Garau.